 Creating boundaries with holiday budgets will create more comfort and joy

 We don’t need to go full on bah humbug, but creating boundaries with holiday budgets will allow us to engage in the best parts of the season.
 Those best parts look different for everyone, but moving through the end of the year with more intention will allow us to be healthier, happier and more loving to ourselves and everyone around us.

 Even if you’ve already begun (or finished) holiday gift shopping, it’s not too late to budget your dollars for holiday spending.
 This starts by having a better understanding of how much money comes in and goes out each month.
 Sometimes we ignore the facts and hope that everything goes ok, but seeing the real numbers will be a relief.
 Even if it’s not what you expected or had hoped for, you can act with the facts instead of being fearful about your money situation.

-If you are in debt or looking for a better way to manage your money, consider Dave Ramsey’s The Total Money Makeover.
 Don’t wait until January to address money issues just because the holidays are coming.
 Taking action now will prevent buyer’s remorse, financial emergencies and a spending hangover in the new year.